kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 }
 ```

-But if you preferred to use a library to handle your http calls, I'd recommend ['redaxios'](https://github.com/developit/redaxios) which not only shares API with the popular [axios](https://www.npmjs.com/package/axios), it's much more lightweight.
+But if you preferred to use a library to handle your HTTP calls, I'd recommend ['redaxios'](https://github.com/developit/redaxios) which not only shares API with the popular [axios](https://www.npmjs.com/package/axios), it's much more lightweight.

 ### Test Production Build Locally <a href="#test-prod-build-locally" id="test-prod-build-locally">#</a>